Anonymous-GeeSolver/GeeSolver-CAPTCHA/readme.md

 Since Alexa.com ends service on May 1, 2022, the complete list of the top-50 websites ranked by Alexa.com (including the corresponding captcha system) are available on https://github.com/Anonymous-GeeSolver/GeeSolver-CAPTCHA/tree/main/AlexaList.

+## Our insights into text-based captchas

+We would like to better present our insights and corresponding designs through the following three questions.

+1. **What hinders difficult-to-attack text captchas recognition?**

+We note that numerous difficult-to-attack captcha schemes that “damage” the standard font of characters, making each character diversified and confusing the solver.

+2. **How do humans recognize these captchas?**

+Humans can recognize each “damaged” character (e.g., occlusion, distortion) by its local information.
+Thus, we leverage MAE-style paradigm to train a ViT encoder, which is able to extract latent representation from the local information of the character for whole character reconstruction.

+3. **What is the common characteristic of text captchas?**

+The common characteristic of captcha images is that the text is arranged horizontally from left to right.
+Based on this characteristic, we design our sequence-based captcha decoder, which consists of three well-designed modules.

 ## Dependency

 ```